vijayrajpanchall/matic-docs/docs/supernets/interfaces/native-erc20.md

 INativeERC20.instance.burn(account, amount);
 ```

-These functions enable interaction with native ERC20 tokens on the L2 side of the Polygon network.
+These functions enable interaction with native ERC20 tokens on the L2 side of the childchain.
 Developers can use these functions to mint, burn, and retrieve information about native ERC20 tokens.